Protecting Lawful Streaming Act: Background

 Modern computer and information technology has sufficiently advanced, most notably around 2010, to allow streaming media to be an effective way of sharing video content on the Internet.
 This has led to a large amount of copyright infringement through unlawful redistribution, commonly referred to as "piracy".
 Piracy websites, typically running outside of United States jurisdiction, are created to share copyrighted films and television shows for free without consent of the copyright owners.
 U.S. Representative Lamar Smith in response to concerns from groups like the Motion Picture Association of America introduced the proposed Stop Online Piracy Act (SOPA) in 2011 which would have made it a criminal act to stream and share copyrighted material, granting the Department of Justice special powers to seize the domain(s) of sites suspected of infringing on SOPA.
 While supported by a number of entertainment and labor groups, SOPA was widely criticized by technology companies and free speech advocates for creating a chilling effect on web content and wide-scale online blackouts were held in protest.
-Due to the backlash from technology companies, SOPA was pulled from consideration, leaving the loophole open and allowing piracy sites to continue operating while forcing copyright owners to seek civil penalties to stop these sites.
+Due to the backlash, SOPA was pulled from consideration, permitting copyright owners to seek only civil penalties against these sites.

-Senator Thom Tillis in announcing the bill, stated that by 2020, these sites were taking away more than US$30 billion from copyright holders annually, justifying the need for closing the loophole.
+In announcing the bill, Senator Thom Tillis state that by 2020 these sites were taking away more than US$30 billion from copyright holders annually, justifying the need for closing the loophole.